BSc, MA, PhD

 Gemma’s research projects include “Faith on the Move: Christianity and the Intercultural Church,” (ACURF) “Asian Catholicism and Globalization” (ACU-IRPS and Georgetown’s Berkley Center for Religion, Peace, and World Affairs), and “Christian Mission and Multicultural Relations” (Australian Theology Research Foundation, Inc).

-Toward a Theology of Migration: Social Justice and Religious Experience.
-New York: Palgrave Macmillan, 2014.
+Toward a Theology of Migration: Social Justice and Religious Experience (New York: Palgrave Macmillan, 2014).

-‘Christianity and the Cause of Women in Asia’.
-In The Oxford Handbook on Christianity in Asia, edited by Felix Wilfred, et. al, 302-214.
-New York: Oxford University Press, 2014.
+“Christianity and the Cause of Women in Asia,” in The Oxford Handbook on Christianity in Asia, eds.
+Felix Wilfred et. al. (New York: Oxford University Press, 2014): 302-314.

-‘Toward an Ethic of Risk: Catholic Social Teaching and Immigration Reform’, Studies in Christian Ethics 24, no. 3 (2011): 294-310.
+“Toward an Ethic of Risk: Catholic Social Teaching and Immigration Reform” Studies in Christian Ethics Vol. 24, Issue 3 (August 2011): 294-310.

-‘Between Identity and Security: Theological Implications of Migration in the Context of Globalization’, Theological Studies 69 (2008): 357-375.
+“Between Identity and Security: Theological Implications of Migration in the Context of Globalization,” Theological Studies 69 (2008): 357-375.